Azasakhe/Netflix/FAQ-(Errors).md

 Not solvable here.
 - Your device uses a memory card or disk that is too slow.
 - In rare cases it may represent an internal error of the addon.

+### It was not possible to get the data from Widevine CryptoSession

+Means that Kodi cannot communicate with the Widevine library on your device.
+Possible causes can be:
+- Your device has a custom ROM with broken/modified Widevine library
+- It's a cheap device (like Chinese products) with a fake widevine certification
+- Your device has a too old Android system version (versions prior Android 7.0 may not be fully compatible)